Same-Day Appointments Available Call (605) 376-2130

 8–10mm wrench

-How to Run the Bleeder TestThe Definitive Test
+How to run the bleeder screw test Definitive

-Wheel is jacked up and confirmed dragging (won't spin freely).
+Wheel is jacked up and confirmed dragging.
 Have a rag ready to catch brake fluid.
 Find the bleeder screw on the caliper — it's a small nipple-shaped valve, usually on the back or top of the caliper body.

 Using an 8mm or 10mm wrench, crack the bleeder screw open about a half turn.
-Brake fluid will start weeping out.
+Fluid will start weeping out.
 Watch the wheel.

 Wheel spins free after opening the bleeder

 The hose is the problem.
 It was trapping pressure inside the caliper.
-Opening the bleeder released the trapped fluid directly, bypassing the hose's internal flap.
+Opening the bleeder released that trapped fluid directly, bypassing the hose.
 Replace the brake hose.
-Close the bleeder, bleed the system after the hose is swapped.
+Close the bleeder, then bleed the system after the hose is swapped.

 Wheel stays stuck even with bleeder open

 The caliper piston is mechanically seized.
 Pressure isn't the issue — the piston physically won't retract.
 Replace the caliper.
-Close the bleeder and bleed the system after the caliper is swapped.
+Close the bleeder, then bleed the system after the caliper is swapped.

 of 5

-Inspect for external damage — but know its limits
+Inspect for damage — but know its limits

 Hands only

-With the wheel off the ground, find the flexible rubber brake hose — it's the section that runs from the hard metal brake line (bolted to the body or frame) down to the caliper.
-It's usually 10–15 inches long and looks like a thick rubber hose.
+Find the flexible rubber brake hose — the section that runs from the hard metal brake line (bolted to the body or frame) down to the caliper.
+Usually 10–15 inches long.

-Look for: bulging or swelling anywhere along its length, surface cracking, soft spots, or areas that look darker or more worn than the rest.
-Run your fingers along the full length and squeeze it — a healthy hose should feel firm and consistent all the way through.
+Look for: bulging or swelling anywhere along its length, surface cracking, soft spots, or sections that look darker or more worn than the rest.
+Run your fingers along the full length and squeeze it — a healthy hose feels firm and consistent.
 A hose with a soft or squishy section has deteriorated internally.

-Here's the important thing to know about this test: a collapsed brake hose can look completely fine on the outside.
-The internal rubber liner can peel and collapse without any visible exterior damage.
-This is why Test 4 — the bleeder test — is the real answer.
-Test 5 can catch obvious hose damage, but a clean exterior does not rule out a bad hose.
+Important limitation: A collapsed brake hose can look completely fine on the outside.
+The inner rubber liner can peel and fail without any visible exterior damage.
+This is why Test 4 is the real answer.
+Test 5 catches obvious external damage, but a clean exterior does not rule out a bad hose.

 1

-Locate the flexible rubber hose between the hard brake line and the caliper
+Locate the flexible rubber hose between the hard line and the caliper

 2